• Skip to main content

 Scale

-1 (3.9 ounce) package instant chocolate pudding mix
+1 (3.5 oz) package instant vanilla pudding

-4 large eggs
+4 eggs

 Instructions

-4. Pour batter into prepared pan.
+4. Pour the batter into a greased 9×13-inch baking pan.

 Notes